 Members of the upper-upper class have "old" money that has been in their families for generations; some boast of their ancestors coming over on the Mayflower.
-They belong to exclusive clubs and live in exclusive neighborhoods, have their names in the Social Register, send their children to expensive private schools, serve on the boards of museums, corporations, and major charities, and exert much influence on the political process and other areas of life from behind the scenes.
+They belong to exclusive clubs and live in exclusive neighborhoods; have their names in the Social Register; send their children to expensive private schools; serve on the boards of museums, corporations, and major charities; and exert much influence on the political process and other areas of life from behind the scenes.
 Members of the lower-upper class have "new" money acquired through hard work, lucky investments, and/or athletic prowess.
 In many ways their lives are similar to those of their old-money counterparts, but they do not enjoy the prestige that old money brings.
 Bill Gates, the founder of Microsoft and the richest person in the United States in 2009, would be considered a member of the lower-upper class because his money is too "new."
-Because he does not have a long-standing pedigree, upper-upper class members might even be tempted to disparage his immense wealth, at least in private.
+Because he does not have a disparage his immense wealth, at least in private.